-Act in Haste, repent at Leisure is an aphorism.
+Act in haste, repent at leisure is an aphorism.
 An aphorism is a pithy observation containing a general truth.
-Thus the story of my F-111E Boneyard Build begins.
+And thus the story of my F-111E Boneyard Build begins.
 It all started at the Modellers of Ballarat annual show on a cool April day several years ago.
-Involving spare cash, a vague idea over-percolated in the back of my brain and an unloved F-111E kit in 1:48th scale sitting on someone’s pile of kits to trade.
+Involving spare cash, a vague idea over-percolated in the back of my brain of making something involving a decommissioned aircraft, and an unloved F-111E kit in 1:48th scale sitting on someone’s pile of kits to trade.

 Starting the Build

 I like to go through a model kit and see what the makers ideas are for the build and then plan how I’m going to get the thing built.
 Then I start from there referring to the manufacturer’s instructions for part numbers and so forth as I go, ticking off the steps I’ve completed as I go.
 In this way I know what I’ve done, and what needs to be done when not following the kits instructions directly.

 - I started the build process by putting extra weight in the nose, using round fishing weights hammered to fit and attached with superglue, to make sure that the model would not drag its tail and leave the nose in the air.

 - After putting in the wheel well and cockpit I glued the two nose halves together.